neerajsinghi/GeoBasedService/README.md

 # GeoBasedService
+Backend Service Used for GeoTracing users using mongodb and golang.
 Copy these Three folders into ~/go/src/ folder
 Go to Individual folder and run go get ./...  to get the dependencies then run go build Example